Hariharan20081998/Image-Classification-using-CNN-Architectures/README.md

 Figure: An Inception Block from ResNet V2 Architecture

 ![alt text](https://github.com/niranjana98/Image-Classification/blob/main/ResNet%20Architecture.png)
 Figure: Complete ResNet Architecture.
 V1 and V2 only changes with changes in the Inception Modules.

+### DenseNet201
+In the ResNet Architecture, the output of a layer is summed with the input by elementwise addition.
+In DenseNet, the input to each layer obtains additional input from all preceding layers.
+This is done using Concatenation.
+This leads to the network being thinner and compact.

 ## References
 1. CALTECH Dataset http://www.vision.caltech.edu/Image_Datasets/Caltech101/
 2. COIL 100 Dataset http://www1.cs.columbia.edu/CAVE/software/softlib/coil-100.php